-In Santiago de Lucanamarca, Peru, 1 out of 3 girls and boys suffer from chronic malnutrition and 3 out of 5 girls and boys suffer from anemia.
+In Santiago de Lucanamarca, Peru, 1 out of 3 girls and boys suffer from chronic malnutrition and 3 out of 5 girls and boys suffer from anemia (What it is anemia?
+It is a deficiency of red blood cells or hemoglobin in the blood).
 This is the biggest problem identified by community members and health personnel.

 When Norma Revate Chaupin’s daughter fell sick, she was very afraid and took her straight to the doctor.
 “I did not know what was wrong with her, she was apathetic and without energy.
 I tried a thousand things, but she did not improve, so one day my husband and I carried the girl to the health center,” explains Norma.
 Her daughter was later diagnosed with anemia.